 ADPH, through the Bureau of Family Health Services (BFHS), continued as the lead agency for assessing needs pertaining to pregnant women, mothers and infants.
 The bureau's Maternal and Child Health Epidemiology Branch staff continued coordinating BFHS's needs assessment activities.
 One major change in the state's demographics has been an increase in Hispanic births.
 Based on birth certificate data, the number of live births to Hispanic residents increased more than 15-fold in 17 years, from 344 in 1990 to 5,342 in 2007.
-This number then declined to 5,258 in 2008.
-Comparing 2008 to 2003, the number of live births to Hispanic residents increased by a factor of 1.8: from

-2,972 in 2003 to 5,258 in 2008.
+This number then declined to 5,258 in 2008 and 5,066 in 2009.
+Comparing 2008 to 2003, the number of live births to Hispanic residents increased by a factor of 1.8: from 2,972 in 2003 to 5,258 in 2008.
 The rise in the Hispanic population is impacting the services being provided to families by ADPH.
 Translators, bilingual staff and appropriate written literature are factors that must be addressed.
 BFHS continues to assess the ever-changing needs of Alabama's population and develop strategies to address these needs.
-In December 2007, the Maternal and Child Health Epidemiology Branch produced maternal and infant profiles, which are available upon request, for the state and each perinatal region.
-The branch is currently spearheading the statewide five-year maternal and child health needs assessment that will be reported to the federal Maternal and Child Health Bureau in July 2010.
+The Fiscal Years 2009-10 Statewide 5-Year Maternal and Child Health Needs Assessment was completed, with the final report being submitted to the federal Maternal and Child Health Bureau in September 2010.

-FY 2010 GOALS
+FY 2011 GOALS